Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 In 2015, the Assyrian Church of the East moved its seat from Chicago to Erbil.

 Transportation.
 Erbil International Airport opened in 2005 has international flights from the Netherlands, Germany, Saudi Arabia, Austria, Turkey, and Jordan.
-Erbil has a system of five ring roads encirling the city.
+Erbil has a system of five ring roads encircling the city.

 Climate.
 Erbil has a Mediterranean climate with long, extremely hot and dry summers and mild winters.
 Winters are rainy.

-During the 20th century, a number of houses and public buildings were destroyed.
+During the 20th century, several houses and public buildings were destroyed.
 In 2007, all inhabitants, except one family, were evicted from the citadel as part of a large restoration project.

 The only religious structure that currently survives in the citadel is the Mulla Afandi Mosque (closed for renovation).
 When it was fully occupied, its three districts were Serai (notable families), the Takya (named after the homes of dervishes) and the Topkhana (craftsmen and farmers).
 Other sights include the 1775 hammam, also closed) and the Textile Museum.
 Erbil citadel has been inscribed on the World Heritage List in 2014.

 Kurdish Textile Museum.
-The textiles are nomad carpets, killims saddle bags and baby carriers.
-It is more an ethnography museum with costumes, kitchen, agricultural, skull caps and jewelry displays.
+The textiles are nomad carpets, kilims saddle bags and baby carriers.
+It is more of an ethnography museum with costumes, a kitchen, agricultural, skull caps and jewelry displays.

 There are 20 semi-nomadic and 4 nomadic tribes in Kurdistan, each originally with 100-1000 families.
 They spend from late spring to September in the mountains with their herds and living in black tents.
 Most of the nomadic way of life ended in the 1980s when they were confined to Iraq and lost much of their traditional grazing land in Iran and Turkey.
 Turkish air strikes and landmines didn’t help.
 They are no longer self-sustaining.